 Like many, I struggle with the opening hours of Blasphemous, but persistence pays off, as buried deep under a demanding and deliberate combat system is a rewarding action game that features a world full of horrifying secrets well worth your time to uncover.
-But now, The Game Kitchen is taking everything that works about the original and making a sequel that’s even more Blasphemous, in the best possible way.
+But now, Spanish developer The Game Kitchen is taking everything that works about the original and has made a sequel that’s even more Blasphemous, in the best possible way.

 Blasphemous II picks up some time after the end of the original’s Wounds of Eventide DLC, and once again, the Penitent One wakes up in a strange land plagued with evil and is on a mission to uncover the mysteries of ‘The Miracle’.
 Neither the setting nor the combat are a drastic departure from the original, but instead subtle evolutions with a richer pool of inspirations this time around.

 To begin with, The Penitent One gets to choose from three different weapons in the early stages of the game.
 A large spiked ball (called Veredicto, which translates to verdict), a long sword (Ruego Al Alba, or the praying blade), and two rapiers (Sarmiento and Centella, and as far as I can tell Sarmiento means a grapevine and/or a tall thin person, while Centella means a spark).